bw-park/bw-park.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Hi, I am a Master student at KAIST advised by Professor [Juho Lee](https://juho-lee.github.io/).

 **Research Interest**: My research interest lies in the probabilistic modeling and exploring its application across diverse domains.
-Drawing inspiration from mathematical and statistical developments like
+By establishing links between these frameworks and their practical implementations in the domains of machine learning, I aim to contribute to the advancement of these fields.

+- **Generative Models**
+- **State Space Models**
-- **Bayesian Statistics**
+- **Variational Inference**
-- **Sequential Monte Carlo**
-- **Stochasic Differential Equation**
 - **Stochastic Optimal Control**

-By establishing links between these frameworks and their practical implementations in the domains of machine learning and artificial intelligence (ML/AI), I aim to contribute to the advancement of these fields.